-For students with study start at Business Academy Aarhus in August 2020
+For new students with study start at Business Academy Aarhus in February 2021

 We are monitoring the Covid-19 situation closely and are acting according to guidelines set out by the Danish authorities.
 We will, therefore, keep you informed if the COVID-19 situation changes and has any consequences regarding the start of your programme.

 You should have received an email with the final letter of admission on 10 December and will be required to be on campus to start on your programme in March.

 How do the special Corona restrictions in Aarhus affect my study start?